abhinabadutta2019/text-editor-try-frontend-react/README.md

-# Text Editor Try
+# Scribble-Space Text editor

 ## Overview

-Text Editor Try is a simple collaborative text editor application built with Node.js, Express, Socket.io, React, and MongoDB.
+Scribble-Space Text editor is a simple collaborative text editor application built with Node.js, Express, Socket.io, React, and MongoDB.
 It allows multiple users to collaborate in real-time on editing text documents.

 ## Features